 The pandemic, unfortunately, caused major delays to production (especially when one of the movie’s biggest stars, Tom Hanks, tested positive for Covid-19 in 2020 during filming) but the big budget film will be arriving in theatres next month, following its Cannes Film Festival premiere this week.
 Here’s everything we know about Elvis (2022).

 Yes!
 With his famed gel-gleaned quiff and a series of bright, flashy suits, Austin Butler is transformed in the latest full-length trailer for the film.
 The actor bops around the stage, performing Elvis’ signature dance moves while his fans scream in adoration and his detractors threaten him, criticising the performer for losing his mind.
 Being the king of rock ‘n’ roll is a mixed bag sometimes.

 What part of Elvis’ life will the movie cover?

-Much of the movie’s exact plot and timeline has been kept under wraps.
-What we do know is that it will follow roughly 20 years of Elvis’ life and will focus on his friendship with his manager Tom Parker.
+The film will follow roughly 20 years of Elvis’ life and will focus on his friendship with his manager Tom Parker.
 With that in mind, we can assume the film will date from the mid-50s when Elvis was first signed, up until his death in the late 70s.
 Having said that, in an interview with Australian Financial Review, Baz has said he would also like to explore the way in which Elvis grew up living in one of a few designated ‘white houses’ in Black neighbourhoods and how that impacted his music.
 “Something new comes about, a fusion between country and African-American music, gospel and country-and-western music,” he said.
 It seems then the movie will delve into his childhood and early musical muses.

 Who has been cast as Elvis and Priscilla Presley?